Regain Confidence with Abdominoplasty

 Other benefits of a tummy tuck

 Besides the obvious aesthetic benefits of a tummy tuck, it also has significant health benefits.
 The procedure has been known to help with urinary incontinence, bloating, posture, and back pain, as well as correcting hernias and making exercise more efficient.

-The best candidates for a tummy tuck procedure are individuals who are almost at their goal weight, but who have stubborn excess skin that isn’t responding to diet and exercise.
+The best candidates for a tummy tuck in Austin with our team are individuals who are almost at their goal weight, but who have stubborn excess skin that isn’t responding to diet and exercise.
 Candidates should also understand that a tummy tucks is not a weight loss procedure; rather, it is a contouring procedure.